-The surplus of the Company amounted to \$ 105.226 (2020; deficit of \$ 236.177).
+The surplus of the Company amounted to \$13,068 (2021: surplus of \$105,226).

 Review of operations

 A review of the operations of the Company during the financial year and the results of those operations show that the revenue for the year has increased and a profit has been achieved with the annual conference being held.